 The focus of your international Curriculum Vitae should be to persuade the employer to invite you for an interview.
 Therefore, your Curriculum Vitae is a marketing tool, which must be adapted to the market in which you intend to use it.

-The standard Curriculum Vitae is between 2 and 8 pages long, however a Curriculum Vitae for a mid-career faculty candidate may be as long as 20 pages.
+The standard Curriculum Vitae is between 2 and 8 pages long, however, a Curriculum Vitae for a mid-career faculty candidate may be as long as 20 pages.

-Stating of age, marital status, number of dependents, spouse's occupation, health condition, passport number, ethnic background, religion, overseas living and working experience, security clearance and even including a recent color photograph etc. may be required.
+Stating of age, marital status, number of dependents, spouse's occupation, health condition, passport number, ethnic background, religion, overseas living and working experience, security clearance and even including a recent colour photograph etc. may be required.

 Your experience should be listed chronologically, starting with your first job and ending with your most recent position.